Explorer: Scaling Exploration-driven Web Trajectory Synthesis for Multimodal Web Agents: Acknowledgements

 \section{Acknowledgements}

-We would like to thank colleagues from the OSU NLP group and Microsoft for their feedback.
-This research was supported in part by ARL W911NF2220144 and computational resources from the Ohio Supercomputer Center \cite{center1987ohio}.
+We would like to thank colleagues from the OSU NLP group and Microsoft Research for their valuable feedback.
+This research was supported in part by ARL W911NF2220144 and by computational resources provided by the Ohio Supercomputer Center \cite{center1987ohio}.

 \FloatBarrier

 \thetable{\Alph{section}.\arabic{table}} \thefigure{\Alph{section}.\arabic{figure}}